TritonDataCenter/java-manta/TESTING.md

 mvn verify -Dit.dryRun=true
 ```

-Note: This has not yet been expanded to unit tests.
+Note: This feature is invalid for unit tests.

 # Writing Tests